LarisaBoros/LarisaBoros/README.md

-- 👋 Hi, I’m @LarisaBoros
+- 👋 Hi, I’m @LarisaBoros, Geographer by profession.
 - 👀 I’m interested in learning programation.
 I'm new in this area.
 - 🌱 I’m currently learning GIS Programation in a GIS Master
 - 📫 How to reach me: larisa.boros@gmail.com